WE’RE CELEBRATING 34 YEARS OF BUSINESS AT U.S. PEST PROTECTION

 GET $100 OFF (34% OFF) INITIAL TICK MANAGEMENT SERVICE

-When You Purchase Annual Monthly Tick Pest Control Service.
-Mention This Exclusive Offer!
+When You Purchase Annual Monthly Tick Pest Control Service Online.
+For A Limited Time Only.

 Why Is Tick Management Important

 Tick Management – Why is tick control important?
 Ticks are spreading like a disease across the country, raising more concerns and a risk of disease.
 As you know, ticks are a nuisance and hurt when they attach themselves to you.
 Besides being a bother, ticks also carry vector-borne diseases in Tennessee, such as Lyme Disease and Rocky Mountain Spotted Fever.